Should You Refinance in 2026? Here Are 5 Alternatives If Rates Don't Work in Your Favor

 1. HELOC (Home Equity Line of Credit)

 A HELOC lets you borrow against your equity with a revolving line of credit, similar to a credit card.
 It's flexible and interest-only during the draw period, but rates are variable, which means your payments can climb if rates rise further.
+Compare HELOC rates from top lenders to find the best deal.

 Best for: Homeowners with ongoing or unpredictable expenses like home renovations.